Tag Archives: poverty

 By | 15 May 2019

 One of the common objections raised against the prosperity message is that Jesus, as our perfect earthly Example, and His disciples were all poor folks who didn’t have two shekels to rub together.
-This article will hopefully put that myth out of our misery once and for all.
-One of my favorite non-fiction authors is Rodney Stark, PhD,… Read More »
+This article will hopefully put that hoary myth out of our misery once and for all.
+One of my favorite non-fiction authors is the late… Read More »